homocuadratus/data_intelligence_specialty_unlp/readme.md

 https://docs.anaconda.com/anaconda/install/index.html

-Once you have downloaded this repository, go inside the `data-intelligence-specialization-final-work` folder and execute the following command to create an ad-hoc environment to work:
+Once you have downloaded this repository, execute the following command to create an ad-hoc Conda environment to work:

-`conda env create -f environment.yml --prefix ./data-intelligence-specialization-final-work-env`
+`conda env create -f environment.yml --prefix ./eth_returns_forecaster_env`

 After running this command, you will see a message saying that, in order to activate this new environment, you should execute

-`conda activate full/path/to/data-intelligence-specialization-final-work-env`
+`conda activate full/path/to/eth_returns_forecaster_env`

 Please, do as requested.

 Finally, in order to be able to access this environment from within a Jupyter Lab Session execute the following command,

-`python -m ipykernel install --user --name data-intelligence-specialization-final-work-env --display-name="data-intelligence-specialization-final-work-ker"`
+`python -m ipykernel install --user --name eth_returns_forecaster_env --display-name="eth_returns_forecaster_ker"`

 followed by